iomoath/yara-scanner/yara-rules-src/README.md

-Un-compiled should be in this directory
+Un-compiled (src code) files should be in this directory